sfi0zy/medium/README.md

 | --js-mouse-relative-cd-normalized |

-They have the same logic as the global ones, but we use the target element instead of the window in our calculations.
+They have almost the same logic as the global CSS custom properties, but we use the target element instead of the window in our calculations.

+*Note: since target elements can be smaller than the viewport, the coordinates of the mouse can be outside of them sometimes.
+Because of that, normalized values for target elements aren't limited to the range from 0 to 1 or from -1 to 1.
+They are fitted to have values of 0 or 1 on the targets borders with the same logic as the global ones and the window borders.
+We can clamp() these values in CSS if it's required.*

 To activate more target elements later we can use the `update` method: